RedEchidnaUK/AutoShutdownSchedule/README.md

 If the tag contains a single time value, will the machine be turned off at that time.
 It will not be turned on at other times.

 If any of the defined schedules can’t be parsed (PowerShell doesn’t understand “beer thirty”), it will ignore that and treat whatever was intended as online time.
-Therefore, **the default failsafe behavior is to keep VMs online** or start them, not shut them down.
+Therefore, **the default failsafe behaviour is to keep VMs online** or start them, not shut them down.

 ## Runbook Logs
 Various output messages are recorded by the runbook every time it runs, indicating what actions were taken and whether any errors occurred in processing tags or accessing the subscription.
 These logs can be found in the output of each job.